cjbnc/shibboleth-mfa-duo-preauth/README.md

 ## Installation

-Replace the default conf/authn/mfa-authn-config.xml with the copy found in this archive.
+Configure your IdP to work with the built-in Duo/MFA architecture.
+Refer to the documentation linked in the references below for help.

+Once that works, copy/merge this conf/authn/mfa-authn-config.xml
+with your version.
 Customize your copy:

 * Change the first authn flow if needed.
 It is "authn/Password" in this copy.
 Make sure to edit the entry key on the second flow to match.
 * Find the maxRetry and timeOut variables and change them as needed.
 * Find the duoScope variable and change it to match your environment.
 In our system, the MFA function gets the bare username and we add